 In applying the accounting policies that we use to prepare our consolidated financial statements, we necessarily make accounting estimates that affect our reported amounts of assets, liabilities, revenues and expenses.
 Some of these accounting estimates require us to make assumptions about matters that are highly uncertain at the time we make the accounting estimates.
 We base these assumptions and the resulting estimates on authoritative pronouncements, historical information and other factors that we believe to be reasonable under the circumstances, and we evaluate these assumptions and estimates on an ongoing basis.
-We could reasonably use different accounting estimates, and changes in our accounting estimates could occur from period to period, with the result in each case being a material change in the financial statement presentation of our financial condition or results of operations.
+We could reasonably use different accounting estimates, and changes in our accounting estimates could occur from period to period, with the result in each case being a material change in the financial statement presentat ion of our financial condition or results of operations.
 We refer to accounting estimates of this type as critical accounting estimates.
 We believe that the critical accounting estimates discussed below are among those most important to an understanding of our consolidated financial statements as of April 30, 2010.

 Customer Accounts Receivable.
 Customer accounts receivable reported in our consolidated balance sheet include receivables transferred to our VIE and those receivables not transferred to our VIE.
 We include the amount of principal and accrued interest on those receivables that are expected to be collected within the next twelve months, based on contractual terms, in current assets on our consolidated balance sheet.
 Those amounts expected to be collected after 12 months, based on contractual terms, are included in long-term assets.
-Typically, a receivable is considered delinquent if a payment has not been received on the scheduled due date.
+Typically, a receivable is considered delinquent if a payment has not been received on t he scheduled due date.
 Additionally, we offer reage programs to customers with past due balances that have experienced a financial hardship, if they meet the conditions of our reage policy.
 Reaging a customer's account can result in updating it from a delinquent status to a current status.
-Generally, an account that is delinquent more than 120 days and for which no payment has been received in the past seven months will be charged-off against the allowance for doubtful accounts and interest accrued subsequent to the last payment will be reversed.
+Generally, an account that is delinquent to the last payment will be reversed.
 We have a secured interest in the merchandise financed by these receivables and therefore have the opportunity to recover a portion of any charged-off amount.